 Because obstructive sleep apnea makes it hard for air to flow in and out of the lungs, your child may have less oxygen in the blood than normal.
 If this pattern continues, your child's lungs and heart may suffer permanent damage.
 Chronic sleep apnea can also lead to poor growth and development.

 That’s why it’s very important to have obstructive sleep apnea diagnosed and treated as soon as possible.
-Fortunately, the Division of Otolaryngology – Head and Neck Surgery at Cooper University Health Care has a team of ear, nose, and throat (ENT) specialists who are experts in managing this condition.
+Fortunately, Cooper's team of otolaryngolgists and pulmonologists are experts in managing this condition.

 Risk Factors for Obstructive Sleep Apnea in Children